Sexual Harassment Reports and Investigations

 Investigation Plan

-After establishing the general nature of the complaint, and before contacting additional witnesses or gathering any documentary evidence, complete a draft investigation plan as thoroughly as possible.
-The draft plan can be used to communicate the scope of the investigation to necessary people.
-Keep in mind that the initial draft will be an incomplete plan and the SHO will further develop the plan as the investigation proceeds.
+The SHO must establish the general nature of the complaint, including, but not limited to: name(s) of the alleged harasser, alleged victim and witnesses, nature and type of harassment, all relevant date(s) and location(s), and a description of the incident(s) to be investigated to complete a thorough draft investigation plan.
+This should be done before contacting additional witnesses or gathering any documentary evidence.
+The draft plan can be used to keep the SHO organized and communicate the scope of the investigation to the General Counsel.
+Keep in mind that the initial draft can be an incomplete plan and the SHO may further develop the plan as the investigation proceeds.

 Each investigation plan should have an Overview section.
 Give the investigation a title, a description with key objectives, and the investigation scope.

 The Basic Information section provides the allegations.
-Describe what was alleged – who was harassed, by whom, when and how?
+Describe what was alleged – who was harassed, by whom, when and how.
+The SHO likely will not have all this information when crafting the first draft.

 Supply a succinct chronology of alleged events leading to the investigation.
 This is not a chronology of the investigation; it is a chronology of the harassing behavior and how that behavior came to the attention of the SHO.

 List any known direct and circumstantial evidence and potential witnesses.
-The list should be concise, but sufficiently descriptive to alert the reader as to the importance of the physical evidence or witnesses.
+The list should be concise, but sufficiently descriptive to identify the importance of the physical evidence or witnesses.

-This section lists events that will take place during the investigation.
+This section lists the planned investigation activity events that will take place during the investigation.
 This can include meetings, document reviews, and formal witness interviews.
 This section also includes a listing of notifications made to individuals during the investigation, such as notifications to the General Counsel and to witnesses for purposes of scheduling interviews.

 Revising the Plan